ReX-XAI/ReX/docs/notebooks/intro.md

 model_shape = ["N", 3, 224, 224]
 ```

 We also need to define a `preprocess` function which will be applied to our input data file, and return a ReX `Data` object that has been appropriately transformed.
+The transformations (e.g. resizing, normalisation) should be the same as were used for the model's training.
 For this model, we use the following transformations:

 ```{code-cell} ipython3
 from torchvision import transforms as T